Climate migration: South America

 Active sea-level rise resulted in the relocation of the people of Enseada da Baleia, a coastal community located on Cardoso Island in southeastern Brazil.
 The government offered the residents the ability to either relocate to another community on the island or a city on the mainland.
 Most residents chose to move to a new location that was more inland on the same island and paid for their own expenses of relocation with little government assistance.
 Brazilian lawyer Erika Pires Ramos argues that the dilemma faced by the residents of Enseada da Baleia illustrates how climate migrants are invisible throughout much of Latin America.
 Governments must first recognize and identify groups of climate migrants in order to better help them.

 The International Organization for Migration estimates that today nearly 11 million South Americans are currently resettling or migrating due to recent and ongoing natural disasters, some of which are climate-induced.
 Collecting and maintaining data on climate migrants remains a major obstacle for South American governments in preparing and anticipating for migration flows from future climate-induced disasters.
 Peru passed a national climate change law in 2018 that mandates the government, led by a multi-agency group, to create a plan to mitigate and adapt to future climate migrations.
 Uruguay already has its own “national resettlement plan” for climate-induced migrations in place.

 A few countries like Argentina and Brazil, offer a “disaster-related emergency visa”.
 In Argentina, the visa came into effect in 2022 includes relocation, housing and integration support provided by civil society.

-Some Kuna people, such as those in the settlement of Gardi Sugdub, have decided to relocate from islands to the mainland of Panama due to sea level rise.
+Some Guna people, such as those in the settlement of Gardi Sugdub, have decided to relocate from islands to the mainland of Panama due to sea level rise.